 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Since this Spicy Slow Cooker Soup with Turkey, Pinto Beans, Peppers, and Chiles has pinto beans, it’s probably too high in carbs for strict low-carb diets, but you could double the turkey and skip the beans for a low-carb version.
-With lean ground turkey and low-fat cheese, the soup is good for any phase of the South Beach Diet.
+Since this Slow Cooker Ground Turkey Soup has pinto beans, it’s probably too high in carbs for strict low-carb diets, but you could double the turkey and skip the beans for a low-carb version.
+With lean ground turkey and low-fat cheese, the soup is good for any phase of the original South Beach Diet.
 (Green chile enchilada sauce does contain a small amount of cornstarch and sugar, but the amount per serving is very small.)

 Find More Recipes Like This One:

 Use Slow Cooker Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click here for Slow Cooker and Pressure Cooker Recipes on my other site!